 In undertaking municipal service reviews and making the nine determinations, LAFCO commissioners should consider their responsibilities under federal and state civil rights and environmental justice laws.
 This chapter describes the framework for developing an effective municipal review process which reflects the laws and policies related to civil rights and environmental justice.

-The purpose of the municipal service review is to undertake the comprehensive review of existing municipal services prior to the review of the sphere of influence of an individual service provider.
-In order for civil rights and environmental justice to be properly considered, OPR recommends that relevant information be collected at the municipal service review stage and considered when developing the nine determinations.
+The purpose of the municipal service review is to undertake the comprehensive review of existing municipal services prior to the review of the sphere of influence of

 LAFCOs AND EJ